1,000+ Opportunities

 To ensure that all children get the development and education they need as a foundation for independence and success, we seek opportunities to invest in early child development (ages zero to eight), leading to reading proficiency by third grade, high school graduation, and pathways to meaningful employment.

-Based on current listing details, eligibility includes: Varies by grant; typically for schools and nonprofit organizations in Maine.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Schools and nonprofit organizations in Maine.
+Confirm the full requirements in the official notice before applying.